CCBC Graduate, 2015

 The task ahead wasn’t easy.
 She was in her mid- 40s, had a family to care for and tight finances, but she threw caution to the wind and decided to enroll at CCBC.

-In the end, Traci chose Smith College in Massachusetts where she will continue her studies.
-And, she received the Jack Kent Cooke Transfer Scholarship worth up to $40,000 annually to help her fulfill her dreams.
+In the end, Traci chose to continue her studies at Smith College in Massachusetts.
+She also received the Jack Kent Cooke Transfer Scholarship worth up to $40,000 annually to help her fulfill her dreams.